cjmanca/plex-credits-detect/README.md

-creditsStart = 0.7 # percentage of show to start looking for credits at creditsEnd = 1.0 # percentage of show to stop looking for credits creditsMaxSearchPeriod = 600 # maximum seconds to look for credits (if smaller than creditsStart - creditsEnd)
+creditsStart = 0.7 # percentage of show to start looking for credits at creditsEnd = 1.0 # percentage of show to stop looking for credits creditsMaxSearchPeriod = 600 # maximum seconds to look for credits (if smaller than creditsStart-creditsEnd)

 shiftSegmentBySeconds = 2 # plex detected intros start about 2 seconds before the intro.
-If you'd like to reproduce
+If you'd like to
-                          # that, you would put a 2 here
+                          # reproduce that, you would put a 2 here

 minimumMatchSeconds = 20 # the minimum length of a duplicate section to be considered a valid match segment PermittedGap = 2 # maximum non-matching seconds to be allowed inside a match